duncte123/weeb.java/README.md

 ## Weeb.java [![Build Status][ciBadge]][ciUrl]
 A java wrapper for [weeb.sh](https://weeb.sh/)

+## TODO:
+- switch from org.json to jackson\
+- write write documentation and better examples

 ## Instalation & documentation
 You can install the wrapper with the following dependency managers.